 - Inconsistent use of letters

-- Mixture of upper and lower case letters
+- The mixture of upper and lower case letters

 - Irregular and inconsistent letter sizes